WebOrigami/docs/content/pattern/interface.md

 ${ pattern/map/ObjectMap.js }
 ```

+This lets us work with an existing object as if it were a `Map`.
+To be clear: we’re not copying that object’s keys and values into a `Map` — we’re creating a `Map` that wraps the object.
+This is a fast operation.

-This `Map` class isn’t complete yet, but is sufficient for us to begin playing with it.
+This `ObjectMap` class isn’t finished yet, but this is sufficient for us to begin playing with it.
 We can instantiate this class to wrap an object containing the markdown data:

 ```${'js'}
 /* src/map/object.js */

 ${ pattern/map/object.js }
 ```

-For now, this wrapper can only handle a flat object — later we'll extend this to handle hierarchical objects.

 ## Test the object map